Day for night: In other media

 A similar technique can sometimes be observed in older hand-tinted postcard views, where a "night" view of a scene is created by simply re-tinting the original (black and white) photo with darker coloration, suggestive of night.

 Though the results resemble day for night film and video shots, the techniques are quite different.
 Instead of reducing the exposure of the print made for the night version, the colorist painted an identical print with darker individual tints.
 No attempt at an overall bluish effect was made, and many colors are actually warmer in the "night" scene.
 (Compare the two beach umbrellas.)
-Convincing bright hot spots were added to the streetlights, which are unlit in the original, and the sky was supplied with fewer, wispier clouds.
+Convincing bright spots were added to the streetlights, which are unlit in the original, and the sky was supplied with fewer, wispier clouds.

 Night for day

-A related technique is night for day, where an interior location is shot at night but lit to simulate daylight, often by projecting large lights through windows.
+A related technique is night for day, where an interior location is filmed at night but lit to simulate daylight, often by projecting large lights through windows.